Reviewed by: Paula Simons, DVM

 Even after conducting a thorough medical examination, most vets will only be able to give a possible cause.
-Most times, physical examinations only find that your dog has a massive pain in the lower back region – including its spine, tail, and hind limbs.
+Most times, physical examinations only find that your dog has pain in the lower back region – including its spine, tail, and hind limbs.

 Neurologic and Physical Examination

 Here, the vet observes the dog’s posture for any stiffness or difficulty in walking.
 The vet could also conduct a physical examination to find palpation in the spine and determine the area where the dog feels the most pain.

 ● Manipulation of the tail and hips to find the primary source of pain

 ● Testing for reflexes, anal tones, and foot placement

 Radiographs will primarily focus on finding any abnormal shapes around the lumbosacral joint.
 They can also help to discover tumors, infections in the disc space, and more.
 With an MRI (magnetic resonance imaging), the vet can find and examine spinal nerves and their roots.